itaymigdal/some-scripts/README.md

 ### PassAmplifyer.py

 Create passwords wordlist for a user.
-Supply small wordlist file of possible strings (like name, hobby, or favourite pet), and define which functions to use in order to amlify wordlist.
+Supply small wordlist file of possible strings (like name, hobby, or favourite pet), and define which functions to use in order to amplify wordlist.

 ### Remcos_Config_Decrypter.py

 Decrypt Remcos RAT config.
 make sure you are looking at the unpacked binary which has "SETTINGS" resource (RC4 encrypted).
-Extract this resource (with Pestudio \ Resource hacker \ any other tool) and supply it as an argument to this script wich will decrypt it for you :)
+Extract this resource (with Pestudio \ Resource hacker \ any other tool) and supply it as an argument to this script which will decrypt it for you :)

 ### Shodanski.py